HBoyd255/8-bit-controller-interfacer/README.md

-# 8-bit Controller Interfacer
+# NES Controller Interface

 <!-- Harry Boyd - hboyd255@gmail.com - 06/05/2024 -->

-This is the software for the 8-bit Controller Interfacer.
-This software reads a byte from a 4021 shift register and uses it to send usb keyboard commands to a computer.
+This is the software for the NES Controller Interface.
+This software reads the data from the 4021 shift register inside of an NES controller, which is then used to send USB commends to a computer.